The Old Building

 The Collegienhaus: Historical Building with Sole Access to the New Building

 The entrance to the Jewish Museum Berlin is through the former Collegienhaus (Old Building).
-Alongside the ticket counter, cloakroom, and visitor information desk, the Old Building houses the museum's temporary exhibition rooms, event rooms, the museum shop and Liebermann's restaurant.
+Alongside the ticket counter, cloakroom, and visitor information desk, the Old Building houses the museum's temporary exhibition rooms, event rooms, the museum shop, and museum café.

 Built in 1735, it first served as Collegienhaus to the regal Court of Justice.
 The Superior Court of Justice for the Kurmark Brandenburg initially occupied several rooms and in 1879 took over the whole building.
 It was the first large administrative building erected during the reign of Friedrich Wilhelm I (1713-1740).
 Today it represents the last example of baroque buildings commissioned by nobility in historic Friedrichstadt.
 It was designed by Philip Gerlach, who is also well-known for the "Garnisonskirche" in Potsdam.